This page covers a brief overview of Rod Martin, Jr., the website, and his pen name, Carl Martin.

 He has found secret wisdom hidden in the Bible for thousands of years, and he has understood the formation of stellar-planetary systems.
 Martin has seen miracles and come to understand the inner workings of electronic devices.

 Mr. Martin has taken his deep appreciation of science and created with it, adding his artistic talents and knowledge of mathematics.
 In the 70s and 80s, he created spacescapes—landscapes of other worlds, with one-person shows at world-renowned Griffith Observatory, the Bonaventure’s Allegra Design, and other venues.

 His art was selected by two-time Academy Award-winning designer, Saul Bass, for the short science fiction film, Quest, from a Ray Bradbury short story.

 When Mr. Martin turned his interests to computer science and software engineering, he gained a degree, summa cum laude, and created “Stars in the NeighborHood” 3D astronomy space software.
 He also worked with companies like Control Data, Ceridian Payroll Services, Bank of America, Global Database Marketing and IPRO Tech.

 In 1983, he and a friend wrote Touch the Stars: Emergence.
 Mr. Martin has since written and published the sequel, Touch the Stars: Diaspora, plus two spin-off novels, Edge of Remembrance: Gods and Dragons, plus Edge of Remembrance: Tales of Atlantis Lost.

-Now, Mr. Martin writes full-time and lives with his wife, Juvy, in the Philippines.
+Now, Mr. Martin writes, consults and coaches full-time.
+He lives with his wife, Juvy, in the Philippines.

 Connect with Rod Martin, Jr.